 - The site or application has changed design

 - The conditions of ordering or delivery in the online store have changed

 I deliberately cite both particular questions and generalized ones, so that it is clear that any changes are a reason for a new assessment.

 I also wrote about other indexes, for example about NPS:

 So why do you need CSI?
 For operational management, to identify problem areas and respond to them.
-Although this is called a satisfaction index, in fact, its main task is to find weaknesses, to identify what customers are dissatisfied with, and at what stage of interaction is the weak link.
+Although this is called the satisfaction index, in fact, its main task is to find weaknesses, to identify what customers are unhappy with, and at what stage of interaction is the weak link.
 And of course, to assess changes or some kind of innovation, yes, even a new product in the end.
 Yes, CSI will not say anything about supporters and critics, about customer loyalty (because satisfied does not mean loyal).
 But CSI will provide much-needed information about a specific problem area.
 That is why we should not forget about this index, and that is why in the world research of the level of satisfaction, this index is ahead of the NPS in popularity and frequency.